 The Society advises that in place of redundancy, an employer should consider different types of work for trainees if there is less client work available, such as assisting on reviews of transactional processes and case management and working on research, educational and knowledge management projects.
-It may also be possible to transfer or vary a training contract.

-The Education, Training and Qualifications team can give assistance and also give guidance on trainee secondments, shared training contracts and assignation of training contracts.
-Please contact the Admissions team at legaleduc@lawscot.org.uk in the first instance, citing your phone number if you would prefer a call back.
+The Registrar's Department can give advice and assistance and also give guidance on trainee secondments, shared training contracts and assignation of training contracts.
+Please contact Katie Wood, Manager, Registrar's department (0131 476 8162) or katiewood@lawscot.org.uk in the first instance.